Better results start with changes in operations, behaviors, and the consumer experience

 - Because you’ve been getting good data/metrics and using it to achieve efficiency and consistency in your kitchen processes, you know how long it will take to prepare the order.
 So, an in-app message is immediately sent to the customer telling them the approximate time the order will be ready.
 For the most advanced brands, this messaging can be adjusted in real time based on kitchen and locker status to minimize customer wait times.

-Then, the customer arrives, walks up to the pickup locker, scans the QR code, the door pops open, and the customer takes their order and leaves.
+Then, the customer arrives, walks up to the food locker, scans the QR code, the door pops open, and the customer takes their order and leaves.
 The moment the compartment door is opened, the dwell-time timer is stopped.

 Each step of the smart order pickup process provides data that helps operators get a more complete picture of their operation’s processes and their customer’s experience.